Lakshmii3/kot/docs/architecture.md

 # Software Architecture for King of Tokyo

 ## 1. Introduction

 The main motivation behind documenting the architecture is to ensure the team is making good design decisions guided by separation of concerns and overall high cohesion in terms of designing the game.

 ## 2. System Context

-The major systems that comprise KOT are as folllows:
+The major systems that comprise KOT are as follows:

 - Django backend for routing and providing a RESTful API
 - MySQL database for storing player and game session data
 - Django channels for asynchronous Websocket communication
 - React frontend for the user interface leveraging Redux

 #### To do: Diagram should map out the basic systems involved with KOT and how they interact with each other.

 ## 2.1 Backend

 ### Vanilla Django

  Django is built around the simple concept of requests and responses: the browser makes a request, Django calls a view, which returns a response that’s sent back to the browser.

 ![Vanilla](https://i.imgur.com/1HzpGJe.png_)

 ### Django Channels

 Channels is a project that takes Django and extends its abilities beyond HTTP - to handle WebSockets, chat protocols.
-It’s built on a Python specification called ASGI.(Asynchronous Server Gateway Interface)
+It’s built on a Python specification called ASGI (Asynchronous Server Gateway Interface).
 It does this by taking the core of Django and layering a fully asynchronous layer underneath, running Django itself in a synchronous mode but handling connections and sockets asynchronously, and giving you the choice to write in either style.

 Django Channels supports WebSockets which is a protocol that provides full-duplex communication — a persistent, open connection between the client and the server, with either able to send data at any time.